KeithPatarroyo/starter-hugo-research-group/content/gemini/index.md

 - How can we deal with pieces that are assembled or destroyed while the machine is running ?
 - What about self-replicating software ?

-Final words: Check out this molecular machines !!!
+Final words: Check out this self-replicating molecular machine !!!

 {{< youtube 6j8CV3droDw >}}